-All assignments should reflect serious thought and critical engagement with the issues raised in the assigned materials.
-Some assignments will be submitted on Brightspace and some on the GC Commons.
-Below is a brief description of each assignment.
+All assignments should reflect close and critical engagement with the topics, concepts and ideas raised in the assigned materials.
+Assignments are to be submitted to this CUNY Academic Commons site.
+Below is a brief description of each, find all instructions and guidance under each section.

 We will begin each class with a short handwritten writing prompt based on the week’s materials.
 We advise that you take careful notes as you read, listen, and/or watch the materials.
 You may refer to your notes and the materials while you write.